12 Crypto Leverage Trading Strategies to Control Exposure

 Now, how are you supposed to trade with size if you can only lose 1% per trade, the position size will be extremely small you might think.

-Here is the thing, you should choose your setup carefully and try to keep your stop-loss as tight as the market structure allows.
+Here is the thing, choosing setups carefully and try to keep your stop-loss as tight as the market structure allows.

 This way you can keep your risk per trade at around 1% of the account while still giving the trade enough room to work in your favor.